dps923/winter2020/graded-work/assign4-professor.md

 Table view controller
 Data comes from a web API request

-These techniques will be taught:
+These techniques will be taught or documented:
 * select list
 * segue guard
 * header on a table, to provide how-to instructions